 - Understanding the World

 - Communication and Language

 The national curriculum for geography aims to ensure that all pupils:

 - Develop contextual knowledge of the location of globally significant places – both terrestrial and marine – including their defining physical and human characteristics and how these provide a geographical context for understanding the actions of processes

 - Understand the processes that give rise to key physical and human geographical features of the world, how these are interdependent and how they bring about spatial variation and change over time

 - Are competent in the geographical skills needed to:

 – collect, analyse and communicate with a range of data gathered through experiences of fieldwork that deepen their understanding of geographical processes.

-– Interpret a range of sources of geographical information, including maps, diagrams, globes, aerial photographs and Geographical Information Systems (GIS)
+– Interpret a range of sources of geographical information, including maps, diagrams, globes and aerial photographs

 – Communicate geographical information in a variety of ways, including through maps, numerical and quantitative skills and writing at length.

 Assessment of children’s learning in Geography is an ongoing monitoring of children’s understanding, knowledge and skills by the class teacher, throughout lessons.
 This assessment is then used to inform differentiation, support and challenge required by the children.

 Summative assessments take place throughout the year and teachers record the progress and attainment against the National Curriculum expectations.
 Teachers use this information to inform future lessons; ensuring children are supported and challenged appropriately.
 This data is analysed on a termly basis to inform and address any trends or gaps in attainment.